Stroke & Vascular Disorders

 • Check coagulation parameters, including fibrinogen level. |

-Symptomatic intracerebral hemorrhage following thrombolysis is associated with early neurologic deterioration, more so than any other clinical presentation (72).
-If brain hemorrhage is suspected, rtPA infusion should be stopped if it has not already been completed, and a CT scan of the head should be obtained immediately.
+Symptomatic intracerebral hemorrhage following thrombolysis is associated with early neurologic deterioration (81).
+If brain hemorrhage is suspected, the thrombolytic infusion should be stopped, and a CT scan of the head should be obtained immediately.
 Urgent laboratory testing includes prothrombin time, activated partial thromboplastin time, platelet count, hemoglobin, and fibrinogen levels.
-Blood should be typed and cross-matched.

 • Thrombolysis should be followed by close monitoring in a specialized unit. | ||